abdibrokhim/code-optimization-arm/paper/PAPER.md

    - Apply the permutation 12 times again.
    - XOR key again and output the tag from the lower lanes of the state.

-### Testing and Verification

-- The speaker prints intermediate states to ensure the code runs and doesn’t crash.
-- Without official test vectors from the final standard or comparison to reference implementations, correctness verification is tentative at this stage.
-- The final displayed ciphertext and tag are placeholders, as no official checks were done.
-Still, the logic aligns with the ASCON specification steps.

-### What’s Missing or Simplified?

-- **Associated Data (AD) Processing**: Not implemented, but would follow similar steps: absorb AD into the state, permute, and domain-separate.
-- **Padding for Partial Blocks**: The transcript assumes full blocks.
-Real implementation must handle partial blocks by padding.
-- **Official Test Vectors**: The final standard might provide test vectors for validation.
-Until then, confidence in correctness is limited.

 ---

 ## Results